gkatsikas/onos/apps/metron/README.md

 [Metron's data plane][metron-agent] extends [FastClick][fastclick], which in turn uses [DPDK][dpdk] as a high performance network I/O subsystem.

-This repository provides the source code of ONOS extended with the Metron controller as an overlay application.
+This repository provides the source code of ONOS 1.15.0 (Peacock) extended with the Metron controller as an overlay application.

 Setup ONOS